hdashnow/python_for_bioinformatics/README.md

 ###Reading and writing sequencing files
 http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec51

 Bio.SeqIO.parse() takes a file handle (or filename) and format string, and returns a SeqRecord iterator.
+You can try this with the [example.fasta](https://raw.githubusercontent.com/hdashnow/python_for_bioinformatics/master/example.fasta) file.

 ```python
 from Bio import SeqIO